Mobility (Reference 14)

 - Primary/Secondary Combined

-Funding is calculated at the Indicative budget cycle, campuses are provided with cash and credit funding.
+Funding is calculated at the Indicative budget cycle.
+Funding is allocated as cash and credit funding.

-Mobility Funding = Base + (Total transient enrolments x Student per capita rate)
+Mobility funding = Base + (Total transient enrolments × Student per capita rate)

 Example: a school with 25 transient enrolments would calculate their funding as: